charkes/hypercard-center/HelpExtras/Placeholders/object.md

 stack "My Stack"
 </pre></code>

+<b>AppleScript Definition</b>

-<code><b></code>AppleScript Definition </b> An identifiable part of an application, or a thing within an application that can respond to commands.
+An identifiable part of an application, or a thing within an application that can respond to commands.